Towards Open-World Gesture Recognition

 \subsection{Surrogate Task Model}

-In envelope analysis, a surrogate model is a simplified variant of a complex, computationally heavy model.
-It involves identifying and varying controllable and uncontrollable system parameters for system evaluation.
+In envelope analysis, a surrogate model is a simplified variant of a complex, computationally involved model.
+It involves identifying and varying controllable and uncontrollable system parameters to evaluate a system with respect to its emerging outcomes.
 Controllable parameters can be fine-tuned for optimization, while uncontrollable ones help predict potential performance variations (sensitivity analysis)~\cite{Kristensson2020Design}.
-Envelope analysis is performed by altering one parameter at a time, with other parameters set to default.
+Envelope analysis is performed by altering one parameter at a time, with the other parameters held constant.